Task: Given a speech recording, classify it as real (bonafide) or fake (synthetic) under unknown media transformations.

 Baseline systems

-We will release one or more baseline systems to help participants get started and to illustrate the expected data pipeline and submission format.
+We released a baseline system to help participants get started and to illustrate the expected data pipeline and submission format.

-Organizers may also submit scores and description papers to guide the challenge.
-Any results submitted by organizers will be excluded from the final ranking.
+Organizers could also submit scores and description papers for guidance; those organizer entries were excluded from the final ranking.

 01. SSL AASIST Antispoofing